MrDeath404/Pong-AVBROOT-NothingOS/README.md

 ```
 - If following setting is turned on the bootloader can be unlocked in anytime

+# Requirements
+- A brain
+- Nothing Phone (2)
+- PC with the lastest platform tools
+- USB cable C-A

 # Important information
 - AVBROOT is not providing google play integracy on any level so you will need to install following module:
     - [Zygisk Next](https://github.com/Dr-TSNG/ZygiskNext) by [Dr-TSNG](https://github.com/Dr-TSNG)